 Green River Community College offers two additional programs to complement the WCCCSA programs.
 In addition to the opportunities listed above, you can choose to live and study in Australia/New Zealand or Japan.
 Students earn credits which transfer to Clark College in a one-quarter program.

 Japan offers a rich environment of arts, culture and history where centuries-old traditions exist in contrast with ultra-modern lifestyles.
 You can be part of a cohort group of 25-30 students from Green River Community College and other Colleges to live and study in Tokyo, Japan in this 10-week study abroad program.
 This 15 unit program offers courses in Digital Photography, Creative Writing and Japanese Culture.

 Study abroad and earn 15 credits in sunny Melbourne, Australia and Auckland, New Zealand.
 Courses offered are History of Australia/NZ, New Zealand Biology as well as Humanities: Australian/NZ Life and Culture.
 Students will spend 5 weeks in Melbourne, Australia and 5 weeks in Auckland New Zealand.

 Student-originated Study Abroad

 The opportunities are almost endless for U.S. students who want to study abroad.
-You can find information about numerous programs in the Office of International Programs (PUB 012) and on the internet.
+You can find information about numerous programs in the Office of International Programs (GHL215) and on the internet.
 When you find a program that fits your needs, please bring the information to the Office of International Programs.
 We will gladly try to answer your questions and help you with your global education!